Skip to main content

 ├── <theme3>

-A theme folder will be used as the theme name.
-So make sure you don’t have any whitespace or special characters in the directory name of your theme.
+A theme's folder name is used as the theme name.
+Make sure you don't include any whitespace or special characters in the directory name of your theme.

-The structure of a EverShop theme directory typically would be like following
+The structure of an EverShop theme directory typically looks like the following:

 /themes/